Boston: A City for Everyone

 Old North Church

 Built in 1723, and is the oldest standing church in Boston.
-Its claim to fame stems from the famous “One if by land, and two if by sea” signal that sent Paul Revere on his famed midnight ride in 1775 preceding the American Revolution.
-The church is in great shape and houses much more history than from its role in the events with Paul Revere.
-You can find out more about it on their website.
+Its claim to fame stems from the famous “One if by land, and two if by sea” signal that sent Paul Revere on his famed midnight ride in 1775, preceding the American Revolution.
+The church is in great shape and houses much more history than one might expect from its role in the events involving Paul Revere.
+You can find out more about it on their Old North Church website.
 If you wander out behind the church into the courtyard area, you can find a statue commemorating Revere’s famous ride.

 Old North Church, Boston.